Scholastic Area that Course Is Active In: Mathematics

 Use means and standard deviations to compare data sets.

-Compare the means and standard deviations of random samples with the corresponding population parameters, including those population parameters for normal distributions.
+Compare the means and standard deviations of random samples with the corresponding population parameters.
 Observe that the different sample means vary from one sample to the next.
 Observe that the distribution of the sample means has less variability than the population distribution.

 Students will identify and use special right triangles.